bcdev/beam-extapi/README.md

 To-do List Code Generation
 --------------------------

+* Python API: For C-function names used in Python types (not BEAM API fucntions), follow convention that is used in Python native code, see Python.h and other includes e.g. bytearrayobject.h.
 * Done: Use BEAM_HOME env and auto-configure JVM parameters (use Util_listDir).
 * Make sure Python classes implement correctly: __eq__, __ne__, __hash__ ...
 * Generate usable documentation (Doxgen + PyDoc).